 Old-money style on social media

-On Xiaohongshu, the hashtag #老钱风 (Old-money style) has 170,000 notes.
-On the platform, Old-money style enthusiasts buy from brands like Loro Piana, Ralph Lauren, and The Row.
+On Xiaohongshu, the hashtag #老钱风 (old-money style) has 2.7 million notes and over 1.1 billion views as of July 3rd, 2025.
+On the platform, old-money style enthusiasts buy from brands like Loro Piana, Ralph Lauren, and The Row.
 Old-money-inspired posts frequently feature Western public personalities like Kelly Rutherford, known for her role in Gossip Girl, Princess Diana, and the Princess of Wales.

 In addition to elegant and well-tailored clothing, the old-money look incorporates clean and simple makeup.
 Jewelry pieces are typically made of diamonds, gold, or pearls.
 Finally, the hairstyle complements the overall aesthetic for a classic and polished appearance.